 The Residential Parks (Long-stay Tenants) Act 2006 and the accompanying regulations outline the responsibilities of park operators and their tenants.

 When tenancy issues cannot be resolved, Consumer Protection may be able to assist with further information on what is expected of you and others.

 If you are planning to move into a retirement village, or if you already live in one, Consumer Protection can help you to understand your rights and responsibilities.
 We can provide advice and support on the many important issues associated with retirement village living.
 We can even help you to resolve disputes.
-Visit Consumer Protection’s retirement village webpage for more information.
+More information is available in the retirement village section.

 Each year Australians lose over a billion dollars to scammers.
 Scams target people of all backgrounds, ages and income levels.
 New varieties of scams appear all the time and it’s important for you to remain vigilant.